In July 2015, the Australian government introduced tax concessions for participants of Employee Share Schemes (ESS) implemented by eligible startups.

 - the company prepares a financial report for the income year in which the valuation occurs, and that complies with the accounting standards under the Corporations Act 2001 (Cth).

 If you’re a startup looking to attract and motivate key talent, you should consider implementing an ESS.
 If you’re eligible for the startup tax concessions and can use the net tangible asset test to keep the share price/exercise price down, offering potential employees options or shares in your startup can be an attractive option for both parties.
-If you have any questions about whether your startup meets the relevant eligibility criteria, or you need assistance drafting an ESS, get in touch with our specialist startup lawyers on 1300 544 755.
+If you have any questions about whether your startup meets the relevant eligibility criteria, or you need assistance drafting an ESS, get in touch with LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.